 E. Enforcement

 It is the responsibility of the administration to ensure compliance with this procedure.
-It is the responsibility of university leaders, managers, supervisors, and facilities managers to inform their employees of this policy and promote compliance in their areas’ responsibility and on the larger campus, and it is the responsibility of employees to inform the students.
+It is the responsibility of college leaders, managers, supervisors, and facilities managers to inform their employees of this policy and promote compliance in their areas’ responsibility and on the larger campus, and it is the responsibility of employees to inform the students.
 Persons who violate this policy will be subject to disciplinary actions in the same manner as violation of other College policies.

 If someone is observed violating this policy the following steps are recommended:

-1. Politely remind the person of the smoke- and tobacco-free Campus Policy and reference the respective signage.
+- Politely remind the person of the smoke- and tobacco-free Campus Policy and reference the respective signage.
 Inform the person of the policy and that it can be found on the Kalamazoo College website.

-2. Violations of the policy may be reported to Campus Safety, Student Development or Human Resources.
+- Violations of the policy may be reported to Campus Safety, Student Development or Human Resources.
 These offices will refer to their respective policies for adjudication process and sanctioning.

 F. Assistance to Tobacco Users